2021 Green Bay Packers season: Conference

+1 2 Green Bay finished ahead of Tampa Bay based on conference record (9–3 vs. 8–4), claiming the No. 1 seed.; 1 2 Dallas claimed the No. 3 seed over LA Rams based on conference record (10–2 vs. 8–4).; 1 2 Philadelphia finished ahead of New Orleans based on head-to-head victory, claiming the 7th and final playoff spot.; 1 2 3 Washington finished ahead of Atlanta and Seattle based on head-to-head victories.; 1 2 Seattle finished ahead of Atlanta based on win percentage in common games (4–2 vs. 3–3 against: San Francisco, New Orleans, Jacksonville, Washington, and Detroit).; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest-ranked remaining team from each division.;

 Postseason

 As the result of clinching the NFC North division title and the best record in the NFC, the Packers hosted a playoff game in the Divisional round.
 Despite hoisting the number 1 seed in the NFC, the Packers lost to the 49ers in the divisional round due to several special teams blunders during the game.
 Prior to the postseason, the special teams unit was scrutinized during the 2021 season as they were ranked 32nd in DVOA by Football Outsiders.